robertbasic/robertbasic.com-hugo/content/blog/creating-a-postgresql-user-in-vagrant-with-ansible.md

 +++
-draft = true
+draft = false
 date = "2016-06-28T17:18:22+02:00"
-title = "Creating a PostgreSQL user in Ansible" slug = "creating-a-postgresql-user-in-ansible" description = "How to create the first PostgreSQL user in Vagrant with Ansible provisioning" tags = ["ansible", "vagrant", "provisioning", "postgresql"] categories = ["Programming", "Development", "Software"]
+title = "Creating a PostgreSQL user in Vagrant with Ansible" slug = "creating-a-postgresql-user-in-vagrant-with-ansible" description = "How to create the first PostgreSQL user in Vagrant with Ansible provisioning" tags = ["ansible", "vagrant", "provisioning", "postgresql"] categories = ["Programming", "Development", "Software"]